jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Ghul.md

 RacialMods: +4 Perception, +8 Survival when following tracks
 Languages: Common, one elemental language (Aquan, Auran, Ignan, or Terran), one planar language (Abyssal, Celestial, or Infernal)
 SQ: change shape (hyena; does not detect as undead in this form; beast shape I), genie-kin
+SpecialAbilities:
+  Cursed Claws (Ex): >
+    A ghul's claws count as both cold iron and magic for the purpose of bypassing damage reduction.
+  Genie-kin (Ex): >
-SpecialAbilities: Cursed Claws (Ex) A ghul's claws count as both cold iron and magic for the purpose of bypassing damage reduction.
-Genie-kin (Ex) For all race-related effects (such as a ranger's favored enemy), a ghul is considered a genie even though its type is undead.
+    For all race-related effects (such as a ranger's favored enemy), a ghul is considered a genie even though its type is undead.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: